Lascaux: Lascaux IV

-Lascaux IV is a new copy of all the painted areas of the cave that forms part of the International Centre for Parietal Art (Centre International de l'Art Pariétal).
-Since December 2016 this larger and more accurate replica which integrates digital technology into the display is presented in a new museum built by Snøhetta inside the hill overlooking Montignac.
+Lascaux IV is the latest replica, in real scale, of the integrality of the cave of Lascaux.
+Situated on the same hill overlooking Montignac, and 400 m from the original site, it is part of the International Centre for Parietal Art (Centre International de l'Art Pariétal) that was inaugurated in December 2016.
+The museum, built by Snøhetta, integrates digital technology, workshops and films into adjacent display rooms.

 Geographic setting

 In its sedimentary composition, the Vézère drainage basin covers one fourth of the département of the Dordogne, the northernmost region of the Black Périgord.
 Before joining the Dordogne River near Limeuil, the Vézère flows in a south-westerly direction.
 At its centre point, the river's course is marked by a series of meanders flanked by high limestone cliffs that determine the landscape.
 Upstream from this steep-sloped relief, near Montignac and in the vicinity of Lascaux, the contours of the land soften considerably; the valley floor widens, and the banks of the river lose their steepness.

 The Lascaux valley is located some distance from the major concentrations of decorated caves and inhabited sites, most of which were discovered further downstream.
 In the environs of the village of Eyzies-de-Tayac Sireuil, there are no fewer than 37 decorated caves and shelters, as well as an even greater number of habitation sites from the Upper Paleolithic, located in the open, beneath a sheltering overhang, or at the entrance to one of the area's karst cavities.
 This is the highest concentration in Europe.